hunto/LocalMamba/README.md

 ## Updates

 * 19 Mar: We released the classification code of `LocalVim`.
+The checkpoint and training log of `LocalVim-T` are uploaded.

 * 15 Mar: We are working hard in releasing the code, it will be public in several days.